semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 ## Running `semgrep`

-Make sure you are in `cli/`, then run:
+Ensure that you are in `cli/` directory, and then issue the following command:

 ```
 pipenv run semgrep --help